PopulateTools/perspective-map/README.md

 ## CSS

-If you don't like the color scale, you can override it using custom properties.
+You can override the color scale using custom properties.
 To create color scales for maps, we recommend using [ColorBrewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3)

 In your CSS, you should override the custom properties that we have created.